paesanilab/MBX/README.md

 ## Coverage
 The unit tests implemented should cover a big part of the code.
 This sunburst graph gives an idea of the coverage from top (center) to bottom (periphery).
-Our goal is to keep it as green as possible, being green good coverage, and red bad covergae.
+Our goal is to keep it as green as possible, being green good coverage, and red bad coverage.
 <p align="center">
   <img src="https://codecov.io/gh/paesanilab/MBX-dev/branch/master/graphs/sunburst.svg?token=4OE0CPMHGR" />
 </p>